-Daxue Consulting team is available at any time to discuss further its vision of digital strategy and User Experience in China and assist you to map your customer journey.
+Daxue Consulting team is available at any time to discuss further its vision of Consumer Experience Management in China and assist you to map your customer journey.

 With the multiplication of devices and touch points, customers now benefit from an unprecedented autonomy.
 They have the freedom to buy anywhere and at any time according to their desires: search engines, websites, sellers, newsletters, mailings and e-mailings, media advertising, catalogues, social media, mobile and tablets applications, etc.

 In China touch points are especially diverse and above all interconnected.
 It means that customer journeys will be more fragmented than in the West, while the user navigation will be smoother because traffic generation (promotion) and conversion platforms (sales) are often part of one single interconnected ecosystem.